 Please help our team climb to the next level.

 Happy spring!
 We are so happy to be playing outside again, and to be able to fully stretch our legs after a long winter.
-Chicago North Shore came to town this past weekend and gave us our first match of the spring season.
+Chicago North Shore came to town on April 1 and gave us our first match of the spring season.
 We ended up losing 60-5, but put up a much better fight than our first game against them in the fall, and we were impressed with how well we played right out of the gate.

 The game started with Wisconsin receiving, and a string of sloppy movements led to a turnover that North Shore capitalized on.
 They ran it into the try zone and made the kick, Wisconsin quickly down 0-7.
 However, we managed to hold them at that score for quite a while.
 Possession went back and forth due to forward passes, big tackles, poaches, and line-outs.
 Our defense looked sharp and present at the rucks, with pretty much everyone stepping up to commit to tackles and support each other.
 Offensively we tended to make progress, but were eventually stopped by scrappy North Shore plays and our own sloppy passes.
 Our back line was able to work the ball out quickly, but we just couldn’t penetrate their defensive lines.
 Eventually, North Shore caught us on an overload and ran it in for their second try.
 No kick, 0-12.